ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/security_labels/retrieve.rst

 .. include:: ../_includes/group_types.rst

-For example, we could use the following query to find all Incidents labeled with the ``TLP:Amber`` Security Label:
+For example, we could use the following query to find all Incidents labeled with the ``TLP:AMBER`` Security Label:

 .. code::

-    GET /v2/securityLabels/TLP:Amber/groups/incidents
+    GET /v2/securityLabels/TLP%3AAMBER/groups/incidents

 You can delve further by adding the ID of an associated Group to the end of the query:

 .. code::

-    GET /v2/securityLabels/TLP:Amber/groups/incidents/54321
+    GET /v2/securityLabels/TLP%3AAMBER/groups/incidents/54321

-Where ``54321`` is the ID of an Incident labeled with the ``TLP:Amber`` Security Label.
+Where ``54321`` is the ID of an Incident labeled with the ``TLP:AMBER`` Security Label.

 Retrieve Labeled Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^